TeamCodeStream/atom-client/README.md

 ![Status Bar](https://raw.githubusercontent.com/TeamCodeStream/CodeStream/master/images/StatusBarWithMentions-Atom.png)

-## Share on Slack (or MS Teams… coming soon!)
+## Share on Slack or MS Teams

 When you post a codemark your teammates will get notified via the activity feed, and potentially via email as well.
-Sometimes, though, you might also want to share the codemark out to Slack.
-This would allow you to reach people who haven’t yet joined CodeStream, or maybe don’t spend a lot of time in their IDE.
+Sometimes, though, you might also want to share the codemark out to Slack or MS Teams.

 ![Share on Slack](https://raw.githubusercontent.com/TeamCodeStream/CodeStream/master/images/ShareOnSlack1.png)

-On a codemark by codemark basis you can optionally decide which workspace and channel/DM to share to.
+On a codemark by codemark basis you can decide if and where to share.

 # Frequently Asked Questions